-- Our firm does not require the prepayment of more than \$1200 in fees when services cannot be rendered within 6 months. - Our firm does not take physical custody of client funds or securities.
+- Our firm does not require the prepayment of more than \$1200 in fees when services cannot be rendered within 6 months. - Our firm does not take physical custody of client funds or securities. - Our firm does not have a financial condition or commitment that impairs our ability to meet contractual and fiduciary obligations to clients.

-Our firm does not have a contractual and fiduciary a financial condition or com y obligations to clients. mitment that impairs our ability to meet Our firm has never been the sub ject of a bankruptcy procee ding.
+Our firm has never been the subject of a bankruptcy proceeding.